linayang-io/work-portfolio/README.md

 ### [Data Analysis and Visualization using Google BigQuery, Pandas, Numpy, Matplotlib, Seaborn, Plotly of Google Merchandise Store](https://github.com/linayang-io/python-ga-eda-worksample)
 ![abandoned cart funnel](https://github.com/linayang-io/python-ga-eda-worksample/blob/master/lyang_funnel_viz_demo.gif)

 As a marketing and sales analyst, I am often tasked to offer descriptive analysis on website performance.
 Using a sample data set that contains Google Analytics 360 data from the Google Merchandise Store, I used Python and Google BigQuery to explore 3 months of the site's performance in 2016 in [Kaggle Kernels](https://www.kaggle.com/bigquery/google-analytics-sample).
-I used Google BigQuery to export table data based on different criterias and visualized and examined patterns using Python libraries.
+I used Google BigQuery to export table data based on different criteria and visualized and examined patterns using Python libraries.

 Find my original Kaggle notebook [here](https://www.kaggle.com/linayang/google-analytics-sample-eda).